Who needs a Texas Boater Education ID Card?

 Boating and Alcohol

-Texas law prohibits anyone from operating a vessel while intoxicated (BWI).
+Texas law prohibits anyone from boating while intoxicated (BWI).
 This includes the operation of any boat, sailboat, personal watercraft, water skis, sailboard, or similar device.
-Operators who have a blood alcohol content of 0.08% or greater are considered intoxicated.
+Operators who have a blood alcohol concentration (BAC) of 0.08% or greater are considered intoxicated.

 Alcohol and drugs cause impaired balance, blurred vision, poor coordination, impaired judgment, and slower reaction times.
 Alcohol is a major contributor to boating accidents and fatalities.